-(f) If after 2:30 PM [4:00PM] on the Scheduling Day but prior to the start of a Trading Interval on the corresponding Trading Day, System Management becomes aware of a change in conditions which will require a significant change in the Dispatch Plan it may make such change but must notify the Electricity Generation Corporation of such change.
+(f) If after 2:30 PM [4:00PM] on the Scheduling Day but prior to the start of a Trading Interval on the corresponding Trading Day, System Management becomes aware of a change in conditions which will require a significant change in the Dispatch Plan it may make such change but must notify Verve Energy of such change.

-(g) The Electricity Generation Corporation must notify System Management as soon as practicable if it becomes aware that it is unable to comply with a Dispatch Plan, providing reasons as to why it cannot comply.
+(g) Verve Energy must notify System Management as soon as practicable if it becomes aware that it is unable to comply with a Dispatch Plan, providing reasons as to why it cannot comply.

 7.6A.3.
-With respect to the dispatch of Electricity Generation Corporation Facilities in its EGC Balancing Portfolio during a Trading Day:
+With respect to the dispatch of Verve Energy Facilities in its Verve Energy Balancing Portfolio during a Trading Day:

-(a) System Management may instruct Facilities in the EGC Balancing Portfolio to deviate from the Dispatch Plan, or to change their commitment or output, in accordance with the Dispatch Criteria or in response to System Management’s powers under a High Risk Operating State or an Emergency Operating State; and
+(a) System Management may instruct Facilities in the Verve Energy Balancing Portfolio to deviate from the Dispatch Plan, or to change their commitment or output, in accordance with the Dispatch Criteria or in response to System Management’s powers under a High Risk Operating State or an Emergency Operating State; and

-(b) System Management must provide adequate notice to the Electricity Generation Corporation, based on Standing Data, before a Facility in its EGC Balancing Portfolio is required to respond to an instruction given under (a).; and
+(b) System Management must provide adequate notice to Verve Energy, based on Standing Data, before a Facility in its Verve Energy Balancing Portfolio is required to respond to an instruction given under (a).; and

-(c) The Electricity Generation Corporation must notify System Management as soon as practicable if it becomes aware that it is unable to comply with an instruction given under (a).
+(c) Verve Energy must notify System Management as soon as practicable if it becomes aware that it is unable to comply with an instruction given under (a).

 7.6A.4.
-With respect to the dispatch compliance of the Electricity Generation Corporation for Facilities in its EGC Balancing Portfolio:
+With respect to the dispatch compliance of Verve Energy for Facilities in its Verve Energy Balancing Portfolio:

-(a) System Management may deem the Electricity Generation Corporation to be in non-compliance for a Trading Interval if the Electricity Generation Corporation fails to comply with the Dispatch Plan, its obligations to provide Ancillary Services, or an instruction given under clause 7.6A.3(a), to an extent that could endanger Power System Security;
+(a) System Management may deem Verve Energy to be in non-compliance for a Trading Interval if Verve Energy fails to comply with the Dispatch Plan, its obligations to provide Ancillary Services, or an instruction given under clause 7.6A.3(a), to an extent that could endanger Power System Security;

-(b) In determining whether or not to deem the Electricity Generation Corporation to be in non-compliance, System Management must give due regard to any reasonable mitigating circumstances of which the Electricity Generation Corporation has notified it in accordance with clause 7.6A.3(c);
+(b) In determining whether or not to deem Verve Energy to be in non-compliance, System Management must give due regard to any reasonable mitigating circumstances of which Verve Energy has notified it in accordance with clause 7.6A.3(c);

-(c) In determining whether or not to deem the Electricity Generation Corporation to be in non-compliance, System Management may only consider a deviation by an individual Electricity Generation Corporation facility from an output level specified in any instruction from System Management to be non-compliance if the deviation at any time exceeds 10 MW; and
+(c) In determining whether or not to deem Verve Energy to be in non-compliance, System Management may only consider a deviation by an individual Verve Energy facility from an output level specified in any instruction from System Management to be non-compliance if the deviation at any time exceeds 10 MW; and

-(d) In the event that System Management deems the Electricity Generation Corporation to be in non-compliance for a Trading Interval then System Management must determine a single MWh quantity describing the total non-compliance of the Electricity Generation Corporation for that Trading Interval.
+(d) In the event that System Management deems Verve Energy to be in non-compliance for a Trading Interval then System Management must determine a single MWh quantity describing the total non-compliance of Verve Energy for that Trading Interval.

 7.7.
 Dispatch Instructions

 7.7.1.
-A Dispatch Instruction is an instruction issued by System Management to a Market Participant, other than the Electricity Generation Corporation in respect of its EGC Balancing Portfolio, directing that the Market Participant vary the output or consumption of one of its Registered Facilities from the level indicated in its Resource Plan, or to vary the output of any Registered Facility holding Capacity Credits but not included in a Resource Plan, for a specified Trading Intervals..
+A Dispatch Instruction is an instruction issued by System Management to a Market Participant, other than Verve Energy in respect of its Verve Energy Balancing Portfolio, directing that the Market Participant vary the output or consumption of one of its Registered Facilities from the level indicated in its Resource Plan, or to vary the output of any Registered Facility holding Capacity Credits but not included in a Resource Plan, for a specified Trading Intervals..

 7.7.1AA.
-A Market Participant must comply with a Dispatch Instruction until such time as it receives another Dispatch Instruction or a System Instruction requiring it to operate its Facility at a different level.
+A Market Participant must comply with a Dispatch Instruction or an Operating Instruction until such time as it receives another Dispatch Instruction or an Operating Instruction requiring it to operate its Facility at a different level.

 7.7.1A.
 A Dispatch Instruction issued in respect of a Balancing Facility must be consistent with the information in the BMO, including quantity and Ramp Rate Limits.